 - appropriate safeguards are incorporated for any vulnerable subjects.

 The Institutional Review Board may approve protocols, require modifications to secure approval, disapprove protocols, and suspend or terminate approval of research.
 Any suspension or termination of approval due to serious and/or continuing noncompliance shall include a statement of the reasons for the IRB’s action and shall be reported promptly to the investigator, the Assistant Vice President, Office of Research Integrity and Assurance, and—in the case of research sponsored by a Common Rule agency—the Common Rule department or agency head.

 The board also conducts continuing reviews of approved research, reviews proposed amendments, adverse events, protocol deviations, and matters of non-compliance.

 Neither the IRB nor ORIA has the authority to take disciplinary action against any individual relating to noncompliance.
 Findings of noncompliance that are neither serious nor continuing will be referred to appropriate administrative units, as described in the Noncompliance/Deviation SOP.

 D. IRB staff in the Office of Research Integrity and Assurance (ORIA)

-The IRB staff in the RDIA office administratively manage the human subjects protection program.
-This involves serving as a resource for education and information, developing and distributing SOPs, maintaining communication mechanisms such as the website, providing guidance and feedback to investigators, providing administrative support to the IRB and Faculty Advisory Board, ensuring all requirements of the federalwide assurance are met, and conducting quality assurance activities.
+The IRB staff in the ORIA office administratively manage the human subjects protection program.
+This involves serving as a resource for education and information, developing and distributing SOPs, maintaining communication mechanisms such as the website, providing guidance and feedback to investigators, providing administrative support to the IRB, researchers, and Mason administration, ensuring all requirements of the federalwide assurance are met, and conducting quality assurance activities.